-When a young band is already surrounded by a certain hype, even before they have released their debut album, you know that something special is going on.
+When a new band is already surrounded by a certain hype, even before they have released their debut album, you know that something special is going on.
 Magical, mysterious and fascinating are just some of the terms that come up when talking about Laikka.

 A duo that puts equal emphasis on both visual aesthetics and music, pushing into the international spotlight with an exciting mix of experimental soundscapes, dreamy vocals and electronic beats.
 Rather loosely and coincidentally, the band’s name is reminiscent of the first living creature to make space history – and yet it’s also somewhat programmatic.

 Founded at the beginning of 2020, Laikka deal with the big issues of our time, both musically and in terms of content, right from the start.
 A deep, melancholic look inside, strong emotions, the feeling of loneliness, diffuse fears, or even boredom in the digital age are often juxtaposed with their own big dreams.
 The overall appearance of the band is influenced by a digital aesthetic – with preference Laikka also blur the boundaries between music and art world with their visual works.